-The five sponsors are all real-estate companies listed on the Nasdaq OMX, and they all have significant track records.
-The fundamental stand-alone credit strength of these companies ranges from BB+ to BB-/B+, in our opinion.
+The five sponsors are all real-estate companies with a significant track record and are all listed on the Nasdaq OMX.
+The fundamental stand-alone credit strength of these companies ranges from BBB- to BB-, in our opinion.
 Operations cover several regions, including Stockholm City and Gothenburg, as well as several property types, ranging from offices to specialized logistic properties.

-Fabege (SWB: BB+)
+Fabege (SWB: BBB-)

-Fabege is one of the largest listed property companies in Sweden with a market portfolio value of SEK 33.9bn.
-It owns and manages 87 properties.
-Fabege is large in size, but it has a high market concentration, as it is solely focused on the central Stockholm market area.
+Fabege is one of the largest listed property company in Sweden with a market portfolio value of SEK 40.5bn.
+It owns and manages 83 properties.
+As well as being large in size, Fabege's portfolio is highly concentrated as it is solely focused on the central Stockholm market area.
 Submarkets include central Stockholm, Solna, Hammarby Sjöstand and some other areas located near central Stockholm.
-On the positive side, Stockholm has a lower vacancy risk than other cities, even though market value can be volatile.
+On the positive side, Stockholm has a lower vacancy risk than other cities, even though market values can be volatile.
 Fabege focuses predominantly on offices and, to a lesser extent, on retail and industrial warehouses.
 Fabege's operations revolve around large development projects in the Stockholm area, which increases the development and concentration risks.
-The company's share of development accounts for about 8% of total market value, which is still relatively comfortable.
-The company has relatively high vacancy rate of 8% and a short weighted average lease period of three years.
+The company's share of development accounts for about 12% of total market value, which is in the high end.
+The company has relatively stable but somewhat high vacancy rate of 7% and a relatively short weighted average lease period of 3.6 years.